codeurjc-students/2025-Rarecips/docs/sections/devguide.md

 #### GitHub (https://github.com/)
 Cloud-based Git repository hosting service used for code storage, issue tracking, and project management.

+## AI Usage
+Generative AI tools have been used as a complementary material for tasks such as documentation, consulting, automation of processes, optimization, testing and feedback.

+#### Research and feedback:
+- Perplexity
+- Gemini
+- ChatGPT

+#### Autocompletion, prediction, optimization, testing and code generation
+- Github Copilot

 ## Architecture

 ### Deployment Architecture